 Hold Leadership Accountable to a Formal Written Code of Conduct

 In order to minimize the risk of abuse, a clearly written code of ethics should be established and signed by the leadership.
 A clear statement prohibiting sexual interactions between spiritual leaders and those in their care must be present.
-The document should include policies detailing inappropriate interactions with lay people and leaders, such as sexualized behavior, including but not limited to sexual jokes, innuendos, touching, etc.; clearly stated instructions on where and when counseling occurs (e.g., must be on ministry premises during regular office hours, door must have a window); as well as policies addressing appropriate and inappropriate forms of communication (e.g., use ministry email, not personal email or social media).
+The document should include policies detailing inappropriate interactions with lay people and leaders, such as sexualized behavior, including but not limited to sexual jokes, innuendos, inappropriate touching, etc.; clearly stated instructions on where and when counseling occurs (e.g., must be on ministry premises during regular office hours); as well as policies addressing appropriate and inappropriate forms of communication (e.g., use ministry email, not personal email or social media).
 At any time, ministry emails should be accessible.
-Expectations of appropriate conduct should also be clearly stated for those in itinerant ministry, and traveling ministers can benefit from having a companion of the same sex to help keep them accountable.
+Expectations of appropriate conduct should also be clearly stated for those in itinerant ministry, and traveling ministers can benefit from having companions to help keep them accountable.

 Once the document is created and in place, leaders should receive oversight from other leaders, who should feel the freedom to speak up if needed.
 Oversight is not effective if the church culture is to suppress those voicing concerns.
 Denominations should require that an official incident report is completed and submitted to appropriate headquarters when clergy sexual misconduct is discovered or even suspected.
 If the ministry has a board of directors, the board members should be familiar with the document and ready to enforce policies pertaining to reporting abuse if the need arises.
 It should be clear to all those holding a leadership or board position that no form of abuse will be tolerated at any time and that transparency is part of the ministry culture.